 In 2001, the Museum made its largest single acquisition through the purchase of New York art critic Clement Greenberg’s private collection.
 The 159 works by artists such as Kenneth Noland, Jules Olitsky, and Anthony Caro substantially enhanced the Museum’s permanent collection of 20th-century modern and contemporary art.
 To house this new collection, the Museum renovated the former Masonic temple, transforming it into the 141,000-square-foot Mark Building, which opened in October 2005.
 The renovation added the six-floor, 28,000-square-foot Jubitz Center for Modern and Contemporary Art, the largest exhibition space for modern and contemporary art in the region.
 The renovated Mark Building also houses the 33,000-volume Crumpacker Family Library, meeting spaces, ballrooms, and administrative offices.

-Now with a collection consisting of some 42,000 objects, the Portland Art Museum is one of the leading cultural institutions in the Pacific Northwest.
+Now with a collection consisting of more than 50,000 objects, the Portland Art Museum is one of the leading cultural institutions in the Pacific Northwest.
 Under the leadership of Brian Ferriso, the Museum’s Director since 2006, the Portland Art Museum is looking forward to a future even brighter than its past.